carpentries/lesson-development-training/episodes/09-episode-objectives.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to...

 - Define learning objectives for a section of a lesson.
 - Format objectives in the individual pages of a lesson website.